 White House spokesman Jay Carney said the emails had nothing to do with pressure to approve the loan, but instead with preparing Mr Biden's schedule.

 "What the emails make clear is there was urgency to make a decision on a scheduling matter," Mr Carney told reporters.
-"People were simply looking for answers about whether or not people could move forward."'No danger' of failure
+"People were simply looking for answers about whether or not people could move forward."

 The company was the first solar panel company to receive a loan from a federal programme to support innovative green technologies.